shabin5785/Golang_notes/Go_2.md

 key type K must be comparable using ==, so that the map can test whether a given key is equal to one already within it.

+-The bui lt-in function make can be used to create a map: ages := make(map[string]int) // mapping from strings to ints

+-We can also use a map literal to create a new map populated with some initial key/value pairs: ages := map[string]int{
+"alice": 31,
+"charlie": 34,
+}